mixpanel/docs/pages/docs/data-pipelines/schematized-export-pipeline.md

 If you select the single table schema, the export pipeline creates a *mp_master_event *table.
 The table has one column per unique property name across all events in the history of the dataset.

 Suppose you have an event with a `purchase_amount` property and one with a `referrer` property, the table will have a *purchase_amount* column and a *referrer* column.
-Events that don’t have a property contain a NULL value in that column.
+Events that don't have a property contain a NULL value in that column.

 For examples of one table for all events, see [One Table for All Events](#section-one-table-for-all-events).